-Select a Project and a Group in the Image Frame list.
-Then add image frames by using one of the Add buttons, found below the Image Frame list.
+To track cells, select a Project and a Group in the Image frame list.
+Then add image frames by using the Add buttons, found below the Image frame list.
 Added image frames are listed in the Source frames tab.

 Sometimes not all images are needed to get good results, and then it is timesaving to analyze only the frames that are needed.
-The frames can be chosen by selecting, sorting or checking options.
+The frames can be chosen by selection, sorting or Check options.